Aboriginal and Torres Strait Islander people are warned that this website contains images of deceased people.

 The Wik and Kugu Arts Centre of Aurukun was commenced during this period (1998-2000), growing out of the Manth Thayan Association which was established from the Woyan Min Uwamp Aak Ngulakana report and earlier community development planning and sustained efforts, too extensive to include here.

-Since graduating from JCU in 2005, she has worked as an independent artist and producer in both her studio practice and on numerous community cultural development projects across north Queensland, and the world.
-Bernadette continues to work on a number of these projects and benefits from the valuable collaborative partnerships which have grown from them and remain sustained.
+After graduating from JCU in 2003, Boscacci has worked as an independent artist and producer in both her studio practice and on numerous community cultural development projects across north Queensland and further afield.
+Key projects include Mundy Creek Natureway Regeneration Project, golden bee and the Kowanyama Project.